- Search The Registry

 *On this date in 1894, Provident Hospital opened in northwest Baltimore, Maryland.

-They started as a 10-bed clinic in a private residence at 419 Orchard St to provide both medical treatment and training for Black nurses and doctors.
+They started as a 10-bed clinic in a private residence at 419 Orchard St to provide medical treatment and training for Black nurses and doctors.
 An all-Black medical facility was in need in the late nineteenth and twentieth century due to Blacks not being allowed or having limited access to medical attention by white hospitals in the area.
 The hospital was founded by Negro physicians who were practicing in the Baltimore area just a year after the founding of the first Black-owned and operated hospital, Provident Hospital of Chicago.

 In 1970, the final site for Provident Hospital was opened at 2600 Liberty Heights Avenue.
 In 1986, Provident Hospital merged with Lutheran Hospital to address financial issues.
-The combined hospitals closed down in 1986 and a year later reopened as Liberty Medical Center in 1987 due to lack of funding."
-In 1996, Liberty Medical Center merged with Bon Secours hospital as a result of continued financial problems, with the Liberty campus closing for good in 1999.
+The combined hospitals closed in 1986 and a year later reopened as Liberty Medical Center in 1987 due to lack of funding."
+In 1996, Liberty Medical Center merged with Bon Secours hospital due to continued financial problems, with the Liberty campus closing for good in 1999.
 The historical archives of the Provident Hospital were given to the Maryland State Archives in May 2011.
 The Bon Secours Health System, Inc./Provident Hospital Archives Collection (MSA SC 5971) was placed on long-term deposit at the Baltimore City Archives, 2615 Mathews Street, Baltimore, Maryland 21218.

 Image: Maryland State Archives